 Dissimilar IEEE 802 Systems Sharing the Same Frequency Bands with 802.15.4w

-This clause presents an overview on other 802 systems which are specified to operate in the same frequency bands that are also specified for the 802.15.4w.
+This clause presents an overview on other 802 systems which are specified to operate in the same frequency bands that are also specified in the 802.15.4w amendment.
 These frequencies basically include all specified frequencies for 802.15.4w according to section 2.2 with the exception of the Korean frequency band 262 – 264 MHz.
 Please note that all 900 MHz bands are merged into a single table.

 The tables in the following sections list the latest standard (or amendment) and the corresponding PHY specifications that share the same frequency bands as 802.15.4w.